Kendall County DWI Court Process

 The Court Process Timeline

-The DUI court process in Kendall County generally follows these steps:
+The DUI court process in Kendall County generally follows these stages:

 1. Arraignment (First Appearance)

-Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation to determine if you qualify.
-It's crucial to request this at the arraignment.
+- Getting a court-appointed attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
+The judge will assess your financial situation and determine if you qualify.

 2. Pre-Trial Hearings

-Discovery Process: During the pre-trial phase, your attorney will have the opportunity to review the evidence the prosecution intends to use against you.
-This includes police reports, breath or blood test results, video footage, and witness statements.
-This process is called "discovery."
+- Discovery process: During the pre-trial phase, your attorney will engage in the discovery process.
+This involves gathering evidence from the prosecution, such as police reports, breath or blood test results, and witness statements.

-Plea Negotiations: Your attorney will engage in negotiations with the prosecutor to potentially reach a plea agreement.
-This may involve pleading guilty to a lesser charge or receiving a reduced sentence in exchange for your plea.
+- Plea negotiations: Your attorney will also engage in plea negotiations with the prosecutor.
+This involves discussing potential plea agreements, which could involve pleading guilty to a lesser charge or receiving a reduced sentence.

 3. Trial (If No Plea Deal)

-The penalties for DUI in Texas can be severe and increase with each subsequent offense.
+The penalties for DUI in Texas are defined by state law and can be severe.

 First Offense